 They love to perform together and have performed at Camp Bestival

 Debbie was introduced to Oren and his 'Jazz for Toddlers' classes and immediately appreciated the calm and embracing atmosphere he had created.
-Something magic happened when they joined their forces of Storytelling and Music, and a wonderful class for adults, babies and young children evolved.
+Something magical happened when they joined their skills of Storytelling and Music, and a wonderful class for adults, babies and young children evolved.

-Recently produced an album of stories and songs.
+Recently Debi and Oren produced an album of 'Belly of the Whale stories and songs for the family'.